 Explore Cafés and Bars Near Blue Point Beach: On the cliffs, there are easy-going cafes and time-honoured surf bars with a view of the ocean where you can sit down, have a cold drink, and enjoy the atmosphere, which is ideal after spending time on the beach.

-So Blue Point Beach, Bali has the best time to visit during the dry season, April through October, when the weather is best, and there is maximum ocean visibility.
+The best time to visit Blue Point Beach, Bali, is during the dry season, April through October, when the weather is best, and there is maximum ocean visibility.
+For surfing, visit between May and September.

 Mornings are a less busy time, and evenings are a time of a lot of activity and memorable sunsets.